 I wonder, despite our divine election, if God hasn’t chosen Jacob to reveal a similar character flaw that plagues many Christians?
 It’s interesting that the Old Testament repeatedly refers to God’s elect as “Jacob’s portion.”
 That is, Believers are the spiritual sons and daughters of Jacob.
-And as “Jacob’s portion,” God wants us to beware of corrupt and salacious acts that might impugn our lives.
+And as “Jacob’s portion,” God wants us to beware of committing corrupt acts that might impugn our integrity.
 He knew we would constantly war with “the flesh,” even when we wanted to claim God’s blessing.

 Do you know where the real temptation comes from when Christians are tempted to operate “in the flesh”?
 It’s when a friend or loved one suggests a manipulative scheme for us to employ.
 The scheme can even sound like it is the “spiritual” way to handle it and make certain the right thing occurs!

-Even Jesus endured this temptation.
+(Example) Even Jesus endured this temptation.
 After a great day of working miracles in John 6, the crowd tried to lure Jesus into accepting his kingly crown (John 6:15).
 But Christ knew it wasn’t God’s will to accept his kingship by avoiding the Cross.
-In His Sermon on the Mount, Jesus had already taught that special partnership with God and His blessings come through humility before God.
-He said, “Blessed are the humble; they shall inherit the earth” (MAT 5:7).
+In his Sermon on the Mount, Jesus had already taught that special partnership with God and his blessings come through humility before God.
+He said, “Blessed are the humble; they shall inherit the earth” (Matt.
+5:7).
 Humbly accepting God’s will and ways always secure a divine inheritance!